 Construction, renovation or building improvement projects require the approval of the Board, unless obtaining an approval may conflict with rights that have been granted under an existing agreement, if the project is on or within university-owned land, and:

 The President may delegate signature and financial approval authority to each Officer, Dean, and Director reporting to the President (AGM 9.1.1: President and Officers Reporting to the President) or Provost (AGM 9.2.1: Provost and Officers Reporting to the Provost).
-Individual officers’ specific scope of responsibility and limits of specific reserved delegations are documented, retained and available for review in the Delegation Repository on the Fingate website.
-The dollar limit to this authority, to the extent that it relates to financial approval authority, is documented in the university’s Authority Manager System.
+Individual officers’ specific scope of responsibility and limits of specific reserved delegations are documented, retained and available for review in the Signature Authority Delegation Letter Repository on the Fingate website The dollar limit to this authority, to the extent that it relates to financial approval authority, is documented in the university’s Authority Manager System.

 Financial commitments (as defined in the Definitions section) that are reasonably expected to accumulate, over the course of the current or ensuing fiscal year(s), to a level in excess of an individual’s delegated signature authority must be treated as being outside of the limits of delegated authority.
 Such financial commitments must be approved by a delegate with the appropriate level of authority, if any, or by the Board of Trustees.

 Within the scope of authority documented above for each Officer, Dean and Director reporting to the President or Provost, that individual may further sub-delegate signature and/or financial approval authority within their line of reporting, unless specifically prohibited.
-Such sub-delegations must also be documented, retained and available for review in the Delegation Repository on the Fingate website.
+Such sub-delegations must also be documented, retained and available for review in the Signature Authority Delegation Letter Repository on the Fingate website.

 Signature authority sub-delegations should be limited, to the extent possible, to the next level of direct reports.
 All additional financial approval authority sub-delegations must be documented and maintained in the university Authority Manager system.
 Sub-delegations must be commensurate with the responsibilities of the sub-delegate.
 For example, it is generally not appropriate to sub-delegate more than half of one’s financial approval authority to another individual.